oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 To support type-ahead use cases, incomplete search expressions can be sent as OData string literals enclosed in single-quotes, and single-quotes within the search expression doubled.
+Such an expression can also be used to search for double quotes: `?$search='"'`.

 The [OData-ABNF](#ODataABNF) `searchExpr` syntax rule defines the formal grammar of the search expression.